 - The Server Manager does not require a client license.

 - All of your time clock data is located on your TimeClock Server computer.
 Please perform regular data backups!
 Remember, we do not have your database if your TimeClock Server computer crashes or is stolen.

-- Virtual TimeClock server takes very little resources and memory so it will run on nearly any modern computer.
+- The TimeClock Server requires few system resources so it will run on nearly any modern computer.